objectiv/objectiv.io/docs/docs/tracking/core-concepts/collector/getting-started.md

 :::

 :::info
 A collector is not strictly necessary to try out the SDKs.
-Trackers can also be configured to use Transports that do not rely on the Collector, such as DebugTransport.
+Trackers can also be configured to use Transports that do not rely on the Collector, such as [DebugTransport](https://www.npmjs.com/package/@objectiv/transport-debug).
-TODO links
 :::

 ### 1. Starting the local Collector